Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/handout.md

 | FSW or SWU | plain-text encodings of the model, with FSW commonly canonical in processing and SWU supported for Unicode-oriented interchange |
 | style string | optional presentation markup, not canonical sign text |

-If these definitions are clear, the rest of the architecture becomes much easier to hold in view.
+If these definitions are clear, the rest of the model becomes much easier to hold in view.

 ## The two-part word